Preparing Your Home for Winter

 If you don’t already have a programmable thermostat it might be something you’ll want to look into as they offer the ease of pre-setting your heating or AC needs and on cold winter days, it’s nice to come home to a warm house.
 You might even consider a wireless option.

-Cleaning Vents
+Cleaning the Vents

 Double check your heating vents inside your home.
 Make sure they are open and not blocked by furniture.
 Take some time to reposition your furniture (maybe just for the winter months) so you can maximize the heat coming from the vents.

 Are your return air vents dusty?
 Dust can easily accumulate on the grill as it leaves the room, which over time, if not cleaned periodically, can restrict air flow so it’s important to keep the grill clean.
 And if the return air vent is down low, it’s equally important to keep it unobstructed.
+Take the heater vent grill off and clean inside as well.

 Using a vacuum brush attachment, get rid of the dust that has built up to help them run more efficiently.

-Wood Burning Fireplaces
+Cleaning the Wood Burning Fireplaces

 If you have a wood burning fireplace, have a professional inspect and, if necessary, clean out your chimney – you never know, something may have decided to nest in there over the summer.